Olli69/powerguru/README.md

 .... all the other required libraries,

 ### Wiring
-There should be more documentation...
-Anyway GPIOs are defined in actuators (3 phase heater has 3 GPIOs).
+GPIOs are defined in actuators in the file settings.py.
+3-phase heater uses 3 GPIOs if you want to control lines individually.
 In the pilot installation GPIOs draw SSR switches, which are connected to AC relays.
-(Maybe a LN2003 drawing DC connector could be simpler)
+(Maybe a LN2003 drawing a DC connector could be simpler.)

 #### Wiring to a boiler, 3 phase boler has 3 of these